chelseybeck/etl_solution/README.md

 # Access

 # Future Improvements / Enhancements (In Progress)
-- Automate the CI pipeline so that when a parquet file is added to the data directory in the repo, it triggers the workflow in GCP and then returns a transformed file to the same directory (using cloud functions)
+- Automate the CI pipeline so that when a parquet file is added to the data directory in the repo, it triggers the workflow in GCP, runs transformation, then returns a transformed file to the bucket (using cloud functions).
+Transformed file can then be downloaded (via GH Action) by the user.
+- Add Airflow error handling to provide specificity in logs